Brandeis Campus Programs

 Tapping the expertise of its staff, students, and campus visitors, the Center produces a variety of publications on topics such as coexistence/peacebuilding, ethics, human rights, social activism, international justice, politics, and religion.

-In collaboration with a Brandeis faculty member, the Center’s Distinguished Practitioner Residency program brings respected practitioners in any field to campus for several days to examine the ethical challenges and dilemmas of that field.
-Distinguished Practitioners are in residence at Brandeis from three to five days, to offer public events, visit classes, and engage students interested in pursuing a career in their field.
-Distinguished Practitioners include
+In collaboration with Brandeis faculty members, the Center’s Distinguished Practitioner Residency program (now retired) brought respected practitioners in any field to campus for several days to examine the ethical challenges and dilemmas of that field.
+Distinguished Practitioners were in residence at Brandeis from three to five days, to offer public events, visit classes, and engage students interested in pursuing a career in their field.
+Distinguished Practitioners included:

 - Dr. Mohamed Bakarr, Director of Strategic Initiatives at the World Agroforestry Centre (ICRAF) in Nairobi, Kenya.
 Sponsored by David Engerman of the International and Global Studies Department, and Dan Perlman of the Biology Department;